Wang Phikun, Phitsanulok: Economy

 Most of the population worked in agriculture (rice and vegetable farming) and animal husbandry (raising chickens, ducks, cattle, pigs and buffaloes).

+Healthcare

+There are two health-promoting hospitals in Wang Phikun subdistrict, (Moo4 and Moo7).

 Transportation

 The subdistrict is connected to highways 11 northbound (Chiang Mai route), 12 westbound (Tak route), 12 eastbound (Khon Kaen route) and 126 (Phitsanulok bypass).